 The purpose of the personal statement is to show course providers why you want to study the course and why you would make a great student.
 The aim is to outline your skills, knowledge, achievements and experience and link them to your proposed course of study.
 It is a competitive situation and you are trying to persuade the admissions tutor to offer you a place on the course.

 Find out when you need to complete your UCAS application.
-The UCAS closing date is the 15 January (15 October for medicine, dentistry, veterinary medicine and veterinary science) but your school or college will have their own target date for forms to be completed.
+The UCAS closing date for 2023 entry is the 25 January (15 October for medicine, dentistry, veterinary medicine and veterinary science) but your school or college will have their own target date for forms to be completed.
 Give yourself plenty of time to prepare and write your statement and do this offline using a word processing program.

 Make a list of the information you want to include.
 A useful starting point is the Personal Statement Mind Map or Personal Statement Worksheet, both available on the UCAS website.
 These will help you plan your personal statement.
 Don’t worry about the length at first; at this early stage, it is important to get your ideas down on paper.
 However, make sure the final statement is your own work because UCAS will check this with similarity software.